 Posted inAlberta Politics

 Posted inBestsellers

-Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Dec.
-12, 2021.
+Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Jan.
+16, 2022.
 The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books and Glass Bookshop in Edmonton.
-I will restrict my comments today to the observation that […]
+I don’t have much to say about any of the […]

+Posted inAlberta Politics